Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Are you getting heartburn?
 Then it’s more likely you’re going to have a girl and she’s going to have lots of hair.

 Do you find yourself reaching for the moisturiser?
 If your skin is dry you’re more likely to be having a boy but if your skin is soft then a girl is on the cards.

 If your belly seems to be carrying your baby low, then you are more likely to be having a boy.
 If you’re carrying high and all out in front, then prepare for a girl.
 This theory doesn’t allow for the mother’s individual body shape or her trunk size, which can really make a difference to belly shape.
 Muscle tone and strength can also make a difference to how a pregnant mother looks.
 Women who have had more than one pregnancy often “show” earlier and look bigger at the same gestation than women in their first pregnancy.

 This is one of the most popular old wives tales on how to predict whether a boy or girl is coming.
 If the baby’s heart rate is more than 140 beats per minute then you may be having a girl.
 But if the heart rate is at a more sedate pace, say under 140 BPM, then a boy is more likely.
 Be reassured that any foetal heart rate between 120-160 BPM is within a normal range.
 Your baby’s heart rate will change as a result of their maturity and activity, just like yours.

 Do you find yourself looking wistfully at old photos and wonder where all those thick lustrous locks have gone?
 Is your hair looking dull, thin and just a little bit sad?
 Then you could be having a girl baby.
 More luxurious, thicker hair is said to be due to boy genes.
-Likewise, if your legs are becoming a little more hirsute and you’re reaching for the razor every couple of days, then this maybe because you’re having a boy.
+Likewise, if your legs are becoming a little more hirsute, this may be because you’re having a boy.